marvtech-cyber/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move-moves uppercase files.
 101-clean_emacs-removes emacs files
 102-tree-Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+103-commas-Write a command that lists all the files and directories of the current directory, separated by commas (,